ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 There are more options than this tutorial can describe, and for the purpose of this tutorial we only need to set the configuration to start using the static website feature.

-Configuring the bucket to be a static website using `cURL` starts with the parameter `?website` as shown.
-But to configure the website, you will need to create some XML and then generate an MD-5 has of the XML.
+Configuring the bucket to be a static website using `cURL` starts with the parameter `?website` as shown later.
+To configure the website, you will need to create specific XML for the setting and then generate an MD5 hash of the XML you created.
+Use the excerpt from the sample as a start.
 {: http}

 ```xml